 A. Your little Puppy just got took from me and it's Litter mates, it does not know you at all, then if you stick this Puppy in a Crate for a ride home, he just got took from everything he Loves and put in prison, this is not a good way to start off your relationship with your Puppy.
 Most any of my Puppies will go crazy put in a Crate, they never get put in a crate with me.
 If my Buyer put the Puppy in a crate for a long ride home, well that pretty much defeats the whole purpose of me driving them out myself, I might as well Fly them to you then.
 I deliver my Puppies the best way possible, I want them to be stress free, stress brings on Coccidia and Giardia, both issues will have to be treated by a Veterinarian.
 Most people have no idea what stress can do to a Puppy.
 Just imagine how your very own Child would act if you handed him/her over to me and I went straight and locked the Child in a cage and drove away, how would that Child feel?
 These Puppies are my babies.

-A. I would never sell a Puppy to a Home that wouldn't put the Puppy in bed with them or make a bed in the floor to sleep with the Puppy.
+A. I would never sell a Puppy to a Home that wouldn't make a bed in the floor to sleep with the Puppy.
 Remember this Puppy does not know you at this point, you go to bed and lock the Puppy in a room with tile so if it pees the floor, it's a easy clean up...NO.
 Sleep with the Puppy and this Puppy will bond with you much faster, lock it away and you will not get much sleep for the howling and I will never sell a Puppy to a Home that isn't willing to miss some sleep to comfort the puppy.
 Most of my Puppies will Not want up in a bed the first night in the new Home, so you Must be willing to make a bed in the floor and sleep where the puppy is most comfortable.

 Q. Why can't I let the Puppy lay beside my bed while I sleep.

 A. Again this Puppy does not even know you and now you just went to bed to get "you" some sleep and the Puppy is scared and Lonely.
 This Puppy is used to sleeping with all it's Litter mates and now is all alone.
 Show the Puppy all the Love you can so he feels the Love you have for him, he will know if you Love him by your touch.
-I say treat this Puppy the same as you would want your Child treated at a new Home.

 Q. How long do I have to do this sleeping with the Puppy?